AdobeDocs/experience-platform.en/help/profile/apply-ttl.md

 >[!NOTE]
 >
-> Once a TTL is applied, any data that is older than the TTL's number of days will be **permanently deleted** and cannot be restored.
+>Once TTL is applied, any data that is older than the TTL's number of days will be **permanently deleted** and cannot be restored.
 >
-> Additionally, ensure that the lookback window for the segment is within the TTL boundary.
+>Additionally, ensure that the lookback window for the segment is within the TTL boundary.
 Otherwise, segment results may become incorrect after applying TTL.
 So, for example, if you applied a TTL of 30 days and had a segment that tried to view data from up to 45 days ago, the segment would produce incorrect Profiles.
 >
-> As a result, you should keep the same TTL for all datasets, if possible, to avoid the impact of different TTL values across different datasets in the segmentation logic.
+>As a result, you should keep the same TTL for all datasets, if possible, to avoid the impact of different TTL values across different datasets in the segmentation logic.

 So, for example, if you applied a TTL value of 30 days on May 15th, the following steps would occur: